Akhilesh2220/fdrop/README.md

 ## Installation ⚙️

-1. Ensure you have Go installed (https://go.dev/dl/)
+1. Clone this repository or download the source code
-2. Clone this repository or download the source code
+2. cd fdrop
-3. Build and install:
+3. ./install